andreaswallberg/Ecological-Genomics-Northern-Krill/Genome_assembly-Haplotig_purging/README.md

     # The above copyright notice and this permission notice shall be included in all
     # copies or substantial portions of the Software.

-This script is executed when running the "purge_haplotigs purge" subcommand.
+The script is executed when running the "purge_haplotigs purge" subcommand.

-The modified version of the script is derived from Michael Roach's code and re-distributed under the same license.
+The modified version of the **purge.pl** script is derived from Michael Roach's code and re-distributed under the same license.
 The modified version of the script was implemented to increase run-time performance in processing the very large and repeated genome by:

 - using minimap2 without making an mmi index file on disk
 - using faster parsing of tabular text files in many places: instead of splitting lines, it performs regular expression pattern matching to extract data points from specific fields